ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/quotas.md

 {% note warning "Attention!" %}

-Users must monitor their own resource allocation quotas and order upgrades as required in a timely manner.??
+Users must monitor their own resource allocation quotas and order upgrades as required in a timely manner.

 {% endnote %}